-Class attendance and Participation: A vital part of every student's education is regular attendance of class meetings (for face-to-face/hybrid classes/online synchronous classes) or regular review of class materials posted by the instructor for asynchronous classes.
+Class attendance and Participation:

+A vital part of every student's education is regular attendance of class meetings (for face-to-face/hybrid classes/online synchronous classes).
 Any absences tend to lower the quality of a student's work, and frequent or persistent absences may result in a failing grade.
 Students are responsible for the materials covered in class.
 The course covers a lot of material and most students find at least some parts of it difficult.
 Class participation is highly encouraged as it makes the class more interesting and enhances the learning experience.
 Students are strongly encouraged to ask questions, participate in class discussions and problem solving, and visit/contact the instructor during office hours in case of questions or concerns.
 Good attendance and participation will be rewarded when final grades are assigned.